The Dependency Court Process

-- Time in care – nine months or six months if the child is under 3 years old, if the parents have substantially neglected or refused to follow through on services or fifteen months if the parent has been unable to remedy the situation while participating in services, and
+- Time in care – nine months if the parents have substantially neglected or refused to follow through on services or fifteen months if the parent has been unable to remedy the situation while participating in services and

 - Previous Dependency – within eighteen months of the return of the children, the children are again removed by the state.

 Also, the court must find that it is in the children’s best interest

 to terminate the parents’ rights.
 Once a parent’s rights have been severed

 their children are free to be adopted by others.